Sprinting Mechanics Made Simple: Maximizing Acceleration

 With team sport athletes, teaching the concepts of proper acceleration mechanics is vitally important.
-Most of these sports primarily rely on short bursts of acceleration covering <20yds.
+Most of these sports primarily rely on short bursts of acceleration covering <20 yards.
 Using the coaching acronym PAL (Posture, Arm Action, and Leg Action) is a simple technical coaching model that can help develop proper sprint mechanics.
 One of the great benefits of the PAL coaching model is that it breaks down complex movements/techniques of sprinting into more easily digestible parts.
-Here we will breakdown each segment of the PAL.
+Here we will break down each segment of the PAL.

 Posture